 - Understand how to structure your feature article.

 - Write to a deadline.

 What level is the course and do I need any particular skills?

-The course is an introduction course and no previous knowledge or skills are required.
+The course is aimed at beginners and no skills are required.
 Energy and enthusiasm are more important than writing experience.
-It is also suitable for foreign language students with a reasonable level of English.
+Foreign language students can also attend the course if they have reasonably good English writing and speaking skills.

 How will I be taught, and will there be any work outside the class?

-There is highly practical course with a focus on both group and individual work.
-We will have discussions from articles including those of the tutor’s own work; short films showing how news and features journalists and editors generate, operate and produce articles; we will use some of the tutors’ articles during the writing exercises; there will also be group work within the college; and you have the chance to quiz the tutor on what it’s like to work as a freelance journalist.
+This is highly practical course with both individual and group work.
+We will have discussions from articles - including the tutor’s own work; short film clips showing how news and features journalists operate, generate and produce articles; and you have the chance to quiz the tutor on what it’s like to work as a freelance journalist.

-Tony Padman began his journalism career in 2000 as a news reporter on regional and national newspapers.
-After a solid grounding in hard and soft news he turned to features by writing stories on health, religion, sport, education, travel and food.
-He has written news and features for both the tabloid and broadsheet press and now specialises in news, interviews, education, entertainment and general features.
+Tony Padman began his journalism career in 2001 as a news reporter on regional and national newspapers.
+After a solid grounding in news he turned to features by writing stories on health, religion, sport, education and entertainment.
+He continues to write news and features for the main Fleet Street publications.

 Are there any other costs?
 Is there anything I need to bring?